Stainless Steel vs Sterling Silver Rings: Which Metal is Better?

-For a long time, deciding the metal of a wedding or engagement ring has often been a matter of sterling silver vs white, rose or yellow gold.
+For a long time, deciding the metal of a wedding or engagement ring has often been a matter of sterling silver vs white gold, rose gold or yellow pure gold.
 But entering into the conversation more and more are alternative metals such as palladium, platinum, and titanium.
 The latest interest?
 Sterling silver vs stainless steel, so if you love the look of silver jewellery, there are a few tips that will help you find the best silver piece for you…

 Stainless steel, to be sure has made a name for itself, especially for kitchen appliances.
 Generally durable, stainless steel has attracted customers over the past decade especially with its sleek, modern appeal and versatility.